-Policy 54.1.1: Incentives and Innovative Land Development Regulations
+Policy 4.1.1: Incentives and Innovative Land Development Regulations

-Collier County will promote the preservation of native vegetation in the Immokalee Urban Area exceeding the minimum required amounts set forth in CCME Policy 6.1.1, and pursuant to IAMP Policy 21.1.3.
+Collier County will promote the preservation of native vegetation in the Immokalee Urban Area exceeding the minimum required amounts set forth in CCME Policy 6.1.1, and pursuant to IAMP Policy 1.1.3.
 This may be accomplished by utilizing incentives and innovative land development regulations, including but not limited to: cluster development, transferable development rights, density bonuses, and flexible development standards to incentivize infill development and redevelopment within targeted MR, HR, C-MU and I-MU designated lands.
-In order to qualify for any such incentives, on-site or off-site preservation, if allowed in specifically targeted areas within the Immokalee Urban designated area, the preserve acreage shall exceed the minimum applicable amounts acreage set forth in CCME Policy 6.1.1. by at least 10 percent.
+In order to qualify for any such incentives, the preserve acreage shall exceed the minimum applicable acreage set forth in CCME Policy 6.1.1. by at least 10 percent.
 Incentives may be provided based upon a sliding scale, providing greater levels of incentive for greater amounts of preservation above the applicable minimum amounts set forth in CCME Policy 6.1.1.